 (3).
 Friends of the Wild Flower Garden Secretary’s Report - 1954

-Photo top of page: A path into the marsh, photographed by Martha Crone on June 3, 1954.
+Photo top of page: A path into the wetland, photographed by Martha Crone on June 3, 1954.

 Martha Crone's Annual Report to the Board of Park Commissioners dated Feb.
 21, 1955 to Superintendent Charles E. Doell.